Joe Cornish: Film and TV

 Cornish has made a number of behind the scenes documentaries/video diaries.
 They include Cornish following the making of Little Britain series 2, which was screened on BBC Three and is included on the Little Britain Series 2 DVD; a video diary of his brief cameo as a zombie, which appears on the UK Shaun of the Dead DVD; and Hot Fuzz: The Fuzzball Rally, where he followed his friends and collaborators, Edgar Wright, Nick Frost and Simon Pegg on the US press tour for their film Hot Fuzz.
 There have been two cuts of the Fuzzball Rally: a 28-minute version was included on the Hot Fuzz HD DVD (UK/US) and a 71-minute version was included on both the 3-Disc Collectors Edition DVD (US) and the Blu-ray Disc (US/UK) of Fuzz.
 The documentary caused the latter's certification to be changed from a 15 certificate to an 18 certificate, due to the very strong language the documentary contains.

 He made a brief appearance in Hot Fuzz as a white suited and bemasked Scenes-of-Crime Officer named "Bob".
 In 2017, he made a cameo in Star Wars: The Last Jedi alongside Wright, where both played Resistance fighters.

 In 2006, he was announced as co-writer on a feature film adaptation of the Marvel Comics comic book character Ant-Man, with Shaun of the Dead director Edgar Wright.
 Both Wright and Cornish received story by and screenplay credit on the finished film, after Wright's departure from the project in 2014.
 Wright and Cornish also rewrote Steven Moffat's script for The Adventures of Tintin co-starring Simon Pegg, for Steven Spielberg and Peter Jackson.
 In November 2013, Cornish was tipped to be J. J. Abrams' lead choice for director of the upcoming Star Trek Beyond.
 However, Roberto Orci was ultimately chosen to direct, before leaving the project in late 2014.

-In December 2020, the popular middle grade thriller series Lockwood & Co. was announced to be going to Netflix, adapted by Cornish.

 Cornish has continued his work in television comedy, directing parts of the pilot of Modern Toss, and the pilot to Channel 4's Blunder.
 According to an interview in Word Magazine, he pulled out of directing the series of Blunder due to creative differences with Channel 4 and the production company.
 In early 2007, he directed the video for Charlotte Hatherley's single "I Want You to Know".